 The world’s oldest profession had its place in ancient Rome, and the most evident example of this in Pompeii can be found in this building.
 Consisting of many small rooms with beds, the building also is covered with fascinating explicit images of the actions taking place at the brothel.

-If you’re from Philadelphia like me, you will recognize the word palaestra from The Palestra on the campus of the University of Pennsylvania.
+If you’re from Philadelphia, you will recognize the word palaestra from The Palestra on the campus of the University of Pennsylvania.
 Palaestra is the Latin word for “gym” and was similar to a modern-day gym consisting of areas for training and even a swimming pool.

 The Large Theater